KannonZenetism/zenetism-field-physics/core-extensions/system-expansion-notice.md

 ### Foundational Principles

 - **The Foundational Duality**
-  The historical polarity between Zero (Nothing) and Infinity (Everything) is the direct precursor to ⚫ Aion (Absolute Potential) and ♾ Khaon (Infinite Dispersion).
+  The historical polarity between Zero (Nothing) and Infinity (Everything) is the direct precursor to ⚫ Aion (Absolute Potential) and ♾ Khaon (Absolute Dispersion).
   The quantum vacuum—seen not as emptiness, but a substrate of pure potential—corresponds with the metaphysical core of ⚫ Aion.

 - **The Geometry of Emanation**